-Section E: Other-specify responses to EA-14 OTHRMETH (EA-15 SP_OTHRMETH)
+Section E: Other-specify responses to EA-14 OTHRMETH (EA-15 SP\OTHRMETH)

-EA_15 SP_OTHRMETH captures open-ended responses from respondents who chose "other method" ever used on EA-14 OTHRMETH.
+EA\15 SP\OTHRMETH captures open-ended responses from respondents who chose "other method" ever used on EA-14 OTHRMETH.
 If the response was not among the methods already asked about in the EA series, it can be found in a new variable or variables (since EA-14 is 'Enter all that apply') created for this purpose: "NEWMETH."
-If a response indicated a method that was already asked about it was coded as "5" on NEWMETH: "Response was coded as a method in EA-1 through EA-14."
+If the response was a method that was already asked about it was coded onto the earlier question for that specific method in the EA series.
 Responses that appeared too infrequently to code separately are coded: "4" on NEWMETH: "Other method, not shown separately."